Takhine/freecodecamp/Readme.txt

-<h1>This is my FreeCodeCamp Repositories to practice tutorials and save projects</h1>
+This is my FreeCodeCamp repository to practice tutorials and save projects.

+Tutorials:
+1. Counter App  (/React/Counter.js)